 Kapidan Gjon Mark Markagjoni

 With the victory of democratic forces in the first democratic elections of 1991, he ranked alongside opposition forces, exposing the atheist communist regime and becoming a member of the Republican Party.
 He was Deputy of Mirdite from 1996-1997.
 He later withdrew from political life to devote himself to his homeland.
 He dealt with many economic and cultural issues in the region of Mirdite, which was intentionally abandoned by the communist regime and was neglected.
-Gjon, working as a leader and steward of the humanitarian aid society Caritas, sent much aid and investment to Meath, for the construction of churches (previously destroyed), new schools and other projects, with the generosity of the Austrian Catholic Church.
+Gjon, working as a leader and steward of the humanitarian aid society Caritas, sent much aid and investment in Meath, for the construction of churches (previously destroyed), new schools and other projects, with the generosity of the Austrian Catholic Church.
 He sent a letter to his uncle, Kapidan Ndue Markagjoni (Gjomarkaj) in New York, in October 2000, addressing those issues:

 Gjon died peacefully in 2003 in his home in Shkoder after a long illness, surrounded by family and friends.
+He left no children.